Emmacharleswilson/model-search/README.md

 ### Strategy
 User Stories:
-- As a user, I want to be able to easily access all of my models at once.
+- As a user, I want to be able to easily access all of my model's at once.
 - As a user, I want to be able to retrieve a model's information based upon their first name, last name, height, hair colour, age or gender.
 - As a user, I want to add new model information.
 - As a user, I want to update an existing model's information if there has been a change.